How to create a real living space in a courtyard without a lawn

 | Bare walls | trellis or tall plants | verticality | empty wall everywhere |

-Potted plants can be enough to create a real garden feel if they are grouped together.
+Potted plants can be enough to create a real garden impression if they are grouped.
 The secret is to vary heights, foliage, and containers.
 Terracotta pots, wooden planters, or outdoor baskets add texture.

 The outdoor decoration collection can help complete the ambiance with elements compatible with outdoor use.
 The idea is to choose few objects, but visible and useful ones.